 Are All Spirit Worlds Genuine?

 Robert Anton Wilson would probably say yes and no. It all depends upon your frame of reference.

 So, we are back to our original question.
 Are the spirit worlds of the Shaman another way of experiencing reality?

-The experience of the shamanic journey continues to be a collective perception for those who practice it today.
+The experience of the shamanic journey continues to be a shared reality.
 It is a universal method rendering a similar expression of awareness.
 No matter what you call the journey, the experience is the same, no matter the culture.
 It is a collective reality.

-But is a collective experience enough for us to conclude it is an authentic function of creation?
+Do you think a collective experience is enough for us to conclude it is an authentic function of creation?
 Is there some way to measure this partition of consciousness?

 Is The Spirit World of the Shaman Real?

 Wow, you may not have expected this, but Science tells us this partition of awareness is a valid measurable state of consciousness.
-In this state, the brainwaves are in the theta-wavelength 4 to 7Hz.
-This pattern is different from our default states of waking, sleeping, and dreaming.
+In this state, the brainwaves are in the theta-wavelength 4 to 7Hz, and this signature differs from our default states of waking, sleeping, and dreaming.
 It’s a “spiritual technology” which opens a doorway to a separate consciousness state.
 Michael Harner (1) is an anthropologist and author.
 He calls this state “The Shamanic State of Consciousness” (SSC).

 Is the Mythology of Religion Genuine?

-Are the mythologies of religion also an actual representation of ordinary reality?
-The faithful followers of all religions believe that their superstitions are genuine.
-Most would hesitate to call their beloved faith is a form of mythology.
+Are the mythologies of religion another true representation of ordinary reality?
+The faithful followers of all religions believe their superstitions are genuine and most believers would hesitate to call their beloved faith is a form of mythology.

 “One man’s myth is another man’s religion.” — Joseph Campbell

-Joseph Campell’s observation prompts a question.
-Is the mythology of religion a universal or collective perception?
+Joseph Campbell’s (2) observation prompts a question.
+How does the mythology of religion become an accepted standard for group or culture?
 Well, the answer to this question is, when it achieves sufficient social acceptance of the group.
 Every religion has its unique brand of mythology and superstition.
 Every religion starts out as a cult.
 When a cult reaches acceptance within a given group, boom, it becomes a religion.
 There isn’t one singular universal worldview, everyone within a given religion has slightly different beliefs than others in the same group.
 Religions that can control the bandwidth and direction of these beliefs that can grow.
 Religions evolve, mutate, and shape the culture to make customers.
-Nevertheless, there are two significant groups of religious mythology, Western and Eastern.
+There are two significant groups of religious mythology, Western and Eastern.

-If we look at the Eastern Traditions, (3) we see that they focus on exploring and developing consciousness.
-Eastern religions include Buddhism, Hinduism, Taoism, Confucianism, and Animistic Indigenous Traditions.
+If we look at the Eastern Traditions, (4) we see how they focus on exploring and developing consciousness.
+Eastern religions include Buddhism, Hinduism, Taoism, Confucianism and Animistic Indigenous Traditions.
 Here we find mythologies “built around” the development processes, but these traditions keep the knowledge of processes intact.
-We see the Anthropomorphic forms (4) used extensively to symbolize and describe these techniques in these systems.
+We see the Anthropomorphic forms (5) used extensively to symbolize and describe these techniques in these systems.

 We see several Eastern traditions act as storehouses of spiritual technologies.
 Eons of research have gone into processes to alter, expand, and reach higher states of consciousness.
 The bottom line here.
-Religion and mythology aren’t a collective illusion but a selective cultural and often a private one.
+Religion and mythology aren’t a collective illusion, but a selective cultural and often a private one.
 Historical validity is equivalent to fiction, albeit spiritual fantasy.
 So, is the make-believe of religious mythology factual?
 Is it as valid as any illusion of reality?
 Or is it another of the infinite possibilities?

 If Western religion’s fictional stories are factual, then Harry Potter’s stories are equally valid.
 No, sorry, fiction is just fiction.
 Fiction can indeed contain some facts and truth.
 One must learn to distinguish between anecdotal stores and processes to expand awareness and open the doors of consciousness.
 You’ll need to look in the right places.
 Even Harry Potter has some gems of wisdom.

 Is the spirit world of the Shaman real?
 If you take the Shamanic journey, or what some call a guided meditation, you will experience this dimension for yourself.
-It’s is experiential proof that can be replicated and measured.
-There is experiential and scientific validations of those who use processes for reaching non-ordinary reality.
-It is a measurable state of consciousness and a universally repeatable process.
-It is as concrete as the other default state of non-ordinary existence we call dreaming.
+It is physiological changes which can be measured and replicated.
+So, there is experiential and scientific validations of those who use processes for reaching non-ordinary reality.

 Some Eastern traditions contain the process, like those of the Shamanic Journey.
-Some also have methods for expanding awareness and opening the doors of consciousness.
-And some mythologies do not.
+Some also have methods for expanding awareness and opening the doors of consciousness, and mythologies do not.
 The spirit worlds of the Shaman are perhaps as genuine and factual, if not more so than the myths created to describe those who journey.